mozfr/transvision/README.md

 Transvision Beta can be found here: http://transvision-beta.mozfr.org

-Transvision was created by Philippe Dessantes, from the FrenchMozilla team.
+Transvision was created by Philippe Dessante, from the FrenchMozilla team.

 Lead developper since version 1.0 : Pascal Chevrel (pascalc AT mozfr DOT org).